stackabletech/kafka-operator/README.md

 ## What Does This Do?

 This operator is managing Kafka in Kubernetes.
-It is part of the Stackable Data Platform, a

-Operators observe custom resources in a Kubernetes cluster, and manages the application it's responsible for according to the desired state specified in those custom resources.
+An operator observes custom resources in a Kubernetes cluster, and manages the application it's responsible for according to the desired state specified in those custom resources.

 Here's an example how a custom resource to bring up a 3-replica Kafka cluster can look like: